Set up SAML SSO to let your clients access your Hubflo portal using their company credentials instead of managing separate passwords.

 SAML 2.0 endpoint: Paste the SSO URL

-Public certificate: Paste the X.509 certificate
+Public certificate: Paste the public certificate

 Save your configuration